aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/buildingblocktype/_index.md

 public class BuildingBlockType
 ```

-A utility class providing constants.
 Specifies a building block type.
 The type might affect the visibility and behavior of the building block in Microsoft Word.

 Corresponds to the **ST\_DocPartType** type in OOXML.
 ## Fields